decentralized-identity/didcomm.org/site/content/book/v2/libstools.md

 # Choosing libraries and tools

-Here is a list of libraries and tools available to DIDComm developers.
+This is a list of libraries and tools available to DIDComm developers.

-Much of this information comes from this presentation [IIW presentation](https://cloud.dsr-corporation.com/index.php/s/EzED9i2dQcMXi6w) and [slides](https://cloud.dsr-corporation.com/index.php/s/kZEMQeMR5c2sxG5) here.
+Much of this information comes from this [IIW presentation](https://cloud.dsr-corporation.com/index.php/s/EzED9i2dQcMXi6w) and [slides](https://cloud.dsr-corporation.com/index.php/s/kZEMQeMR5c2sxG5).

 ## Reference Implementations

+These reference implementations provide a demonstration and examples in several programming languages.

 * Python
     * [DIDComm Python](https://github.com/sicpa-dlab/didcomm-python)